m4drat/memplusplus/README.md

     dot -Tsvg treap.dot -o treap.svg
     ```

     After that you will get .svg file with your freed chunks treap:
     ![treap](./additional_info/images/treap.svg)

-  - GcGraph visualizer
+    __GcGraph visualizer__

+    To visualization the GcGraph you have to:
-    Visualization of GcGraph is much simplier.
-Just build library in Debug mode, and set MPP_DUMP_OBJECTS_GRAPH=1 before running target app.
+    1. Build the library in debug mode, and set `MPP_DUMP_OBJECTS_GRAPH=1` before running the target app.
 On each GC cycle it will dump objects graph to file "objects_cycle\<current cycle number\>.dot".
-Then just generate .svg file with dot.
+    2. Then generate .svg file using dot as follows:

         ```bash
         dot -Tsvg objects_cycle<N>.dot -o objects_cycle<N>.svg
         ```

-    For example, for this code (it creates simple linked list and tree):
+    For example, for this code (it creates linked list and tree):

     ```c++
     // Linked List node